Battle of Okinawa: Civilian losses, suicides, and atrocities

 With the impending Japanese defeat, civilians often committed mass suicide, urged on by the Japanese soldiers who told locals that victorious American soldiers would go on a rampage of killing and raping.
 Ryūkyū Shimpō, one of the two major Okinawan newspapers, wrote in 2007: "There are many Okinawans who have testified that the Japanese Army directed them to commit suicide.
 There are also people who have testified that they were handed grenades by Japanese soldiers" to blow themselves up.
 Thousands of civilians, having been induced by Japanese propaganda to believe that American soldiers were barbarians who committed horrible atrocities, killed their families and themselves to avoid capture at the hands of the Americans.
 Some of them threw themselves and their family members from the southern cliffs where the Peace Museum now resides.

 Okinawans "were often surprised at the comparatively humane treatment they received from the American enemy".
 Islands of Discontent: Okinawan Responses to Japanese and American Power by Mark Selden states that the Americans "did not pursue a policy of torture, rape, and murder of civilians as Japanese military officials had warned".
 American Military Intelligence Corps combat translators such as Teruto Tsubota managed to convince many civilians not to kill themselves.
 Survivors of the mass suicides blamed also the indoctrination of their education system of the time, in which the Okinawans were taught to become "more Japanese than the Japanese" and were expected to prove it.

-Witnesses and historians claim that soldiers, mainly Japanese troops, raped Okinawan women during the battle.
+Witnesses and historians claim that American and Japanese soldiers raped Okinawan women during the battle.
 Rape by Japanese troops reportedly "became common" in June, after it became clear that the Imperial Japanese Army had been defeated.
 Marine Corps officials in Okinawa and Washington have said that they knew of no rapes by American personnel in Okinawa at the end of the war.
 There are, however, numerous credible testimony accounts which note that a large number of rapes were committed by American forces during the battle.
-This includes stories of rape after trading sexual favors or even marrying Americans, such as the alleged incident in the village of Katsuyama, where civilians said they had formed a vigilante group to ambush and kill three black American soldiers who they claimed would frequently rape the local girls there.
+This includes stories of rape after trading sexual favors or even marrying Americans, such as the alleged incident in the village of Katsuyama, where civilians said they had formed a vigilante group to ambush and kill three black American soldiers whom they claimed would frequently rape the local girls there.